East Clayton Street Improvements Project

 Overall Clayton Street Improvements Project Timeline

-- Stormwater System Installation by Athens-Clarke County - May 2019 - March 2020
+- Stormwater System Installation by Athens-Clarke County - completed April 2020

 Note that schedules referenced on these documents have changed.

 The Athens-Clarke County Mayor and Commission approved the Clayton Street area project concept at their Regular Voting Session on Tuesday, January 2, 2018 and the preliminary design at their Regular Voting Session on Tuesday, June 5, 2018 for Clayton Street from Thomas Street to North Lumpkin Street.
 Wall Street and North Jackson Street from East Broad Street to Washington Street are considered part of the overall project that will be considered during the design planning.